IRS Forms

 Due Dates, Extensions, And Where To Send The Return

 You file Form 1120‑SF by the 15th day of the 4th month after the end of the tax year.
-For calendar‑year QSFs, that is April 15.
+For calendar‑year QSFs, that is April 15, not March 15, which is the deadline for S corporations and partnerships.
 The IRS instructions also reference a special rule for fiscal years that end on June 30.
 Keep in mind, QSFs follow a calendar year by regulation, so the June 30 nuance generally does not change your QSF filing date.

 Using Form 7004